CU-DBMI/set-website/_posts/2026-03-31-typed-llm-outputs-with-instructor.md

         {
             "role": "user",
             "content": (
-                "Extract a support ticket summary from this text: " "'Production login errors are affecting clinicians. " "Assign this to Avery with high priority.'"
+                "Extract a support ticket summary from this text.
+Return title, " "priority, and owner.
+Use the first name only for the owner. " "'Our benchmark says the refactor is 10x faster, but only if " "we start the timer after the function returns.
+Assign this to " "Avery with high priority.'"
             ),
         }
     ],